Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:**  Spacecraft, Aircraft, Stations, Ground Vehicles, Life Support, Electrical, Mining Equipment

 ###### Humanities
-Humanities represents a character's knowledge about human societies, culture, history, and languages.
+Humanities represents a character's knowledge about human societies, culture, history, languages and laws.
 It is primarily used to understand the political, social, historical, or cultural context of events.
 It's also used to understand specific languages or to study linguistics in general.
 (All characters are assumed to be fluent in a common language.)
 - **Common Attributes:** Intelligence
-- **Advanced Specialties:** Linguistics, Specific Language (Chinese, Russian, etc)
+- **Advanced Specialties:** Law, Linguistics, Specific Language (Chinese, Russian, etc)
 - **General Specialties:** History, Philosophy, Politics, Religion, Literature, Anthropology

-###### Law
-Law represents a character's knowledge about the law, legal proceedings, and contacts.
-It's used to avoid illegal actions, argue court cases, understand written statutes, and write binding contracts.
-- **Common Attributes:** Intelligence
-- **Advanced Specialties:** Contracts, Legal History
-- **General Specialties:** Court Proceedings, Corporate Law, Criminal Law, Civil Law, Specific Jurisdictions

 ###### Manufacturing
 Manufacturing represents a character's ability to create hard goods out of metals, plastics, ceramics, composites, etc. It includes both the knowledge required to properly operate manual manufacturing equipment and to create toolpaths and blueprints for autofabricators.
 While the goods produced by Manufacturing can be precisely machined parts and tools, they usually lack an artistic flair.
-For that, [Crafting](#crafting) is often used instead.
+For that, [Artistry](#artistry) is often used instead.
 - **Common Attributes:** Intelligence, Wits
 - **Advanced Specialties:** Mechanical Design, Electronics, Explosives, Textiles
 - **General Specialties:** Autofabrication, Manual Machining, Metals, Plastics, Ceramics, Composites